-Prior to dental school, Dr. Grover worked as a broadcast journalist for PBS's McNeil/Lehrer Newshour in New York City, and the NBC and CBS affiliates in Salt Lake City, and Orlando.
+Prior to dental school, Dr. Grover worked as a broadcast journalist, beginning with an internship at PBS's McNeil/Lehrer Newshour in New York City, followed by associate producer, videographer, reporter and bureau chief assignments at the NBC and CBS affiliates in Salt Lake City, and Orlando.

 Dr. Grover recently completed a five-year term as Bishop (lay pastor) in one of the Viera congregations of the Church of Jesus Christ of Latter-day Saints, and now teaches a Bible study class for Viera High School students every morning before school.